The Best Ad Blockers for Firefox 2026

 • Added benefit of a VPN to encrypt your data, hide your IP address, avoid phishing scams, and minimize malware risks

-Surfshark CleanWeb comes with Surfshark VPN, and both are key tools in the Surfshark One cybersecurity suite.
-By hitting a toggle on your VPN settings, you can block ads and pop-ups, autoplay video ads, cookie pop-up requests, and more.
+Surfshark CleanWeb is integrated with Surfshark's virtual private network (VPN).
+By enabling the CleanWeb toggle on your VPN settings, you can block ads and pop-ups, autoplay ads, cookie pop-up requests, and more.

 Surfshark also provides CleanWeb 2.0, which is included with the Surfshark browser extension for Firefox, Google Chrome, and Microsoft Edge.
-CleanWeb 2.0's capabilities include blocking ads and cookie pop-up banners and receiving alerts for data breaches and malware.
+CleanWeb 2.0's capabilities include blocking ads and cookie pop-up banners, and providing alerts for data breaches and malware.

-Value: We like that you can get CleanWeb cheaper than its competitor, NordVPN Threat Protection.
-Surfshark's pricing starts at $2.19/mo (billed every two years) for a two-year plan (often with some extra months thrown in), and it allows for unlimited simultaneous connections so you can encrypt your internet connection and block ads on multiple devices.
+Value: I appreciate that you can get CleanWeb at a lower price than its competitor, NordVPN Threat Protection.
+Surfshark's pricing starts at $1.78/mo for a two-year plan (often with some extra months thrown in), and it allows for unlimited simultaneous connections so you can encrypt your internet connection and block ads on multiple devices.

-Protection: We were pleased to see CleanWeb receive a near-perfect AdBlock Tester score of 96/100.
-On top of securing our web browsing and streaming, CleanWeb safeguards our online privacy with top-notch VPN services.
+Protection: I was pleased to see CleanWeb receive a near-perfect AdBlock Tester score of 96/100.
+In addition to securing my web browsing and streaming, CleanWeb protects my online privacy with top-notch VPN services.

 No standalone ad blocker: Although Surfshark is an affordable ad blocker, you'd still be required to buy a VPN subscription to use Surfshark CleanWeb.
-This may not be ideal if you already have a VPN or if you're just looking for an ad blocker.
+This may not be ideal if you already have a VPN or are simply looking for an ad blocker.
+Learn more about whether Surfshark VPN is worth the price in our Surfshark VPN review.

 CleanWeb 2.0 is an extension only: In addition, you can only access CleanWeb 2.0 with the Surfshark browser extension.
 This can be frustrating if you're trying to block ads on your smartphone or other devices.